Beth Jacob Congregation

 Everyone has a responsibility to contribute their talents and energy to sustain and enrich our community.
 This can be done in many ways: teaching, supporting the Congregation facility, volunteering in the office, or assistance with congregational programs.

-Men, women, and children have equal opportunity to be part of the community.
+Everyone has an equal opportunity to be part of the community. to be part of the community.
 Individuals and families of all ages and incomes are welcome.
 Financial hardship should never be a barrier to participation.

 Beth Jacob counts among its members people of color, gay and straight, in-married and interfaith families.
 We are a community of joy and celebration, nurturance and support, affirmation and acceptance.
 We support family members who are not Jewish and provide spiritual support and guidance in times of mourning and of need.
 Our new cemetery, Children of Abraham, adjacent to our current cemetery, will serve as a eternal resting place for many of these families.